push-protocol/push-website/blog/2024-07-01-case-study-how-wallets-use-push-to-become-super-app/index.md

 The Push x Verso integration enables users to search for and opt-into any channel and receive notifications directly into the wallet.
 Ensuring the fact that the communications across all subscribed channels can be managed and organized easily in one place with ease!

-### Push is the missing piece for building the next Super Wallet App:
+### Push is the missing piece for building the next Super Wallet App🧩:

 ![Push is the missing piece of web3 wallets](./image6.webp)

 As Web3 continues to mature, user experience will be the key differentiator for wallets vying to become the go-to **"Super App”**.
 And Push is determined to onboard a Billion Users to web3 by filling in the void between current and expected communication experiences.